xgui17/CSE151A/README.md

   1. State: Indicates the State of India in which the crop yield is measured.
   2. District: Indicate the district of the State in which the crop is grown.
   3. Crop: Indicates the specific crop grown in the field.
-  4. Crop_Year: The year in which the crop was harvested or produced.
+  4. Crop_Year: The year the crop was harvested or produced.
   5. Season: Divides the cropping period of the crop into different seasons.
   6. Area: Measurement of the area of a crop field.
   7. Production: Indicates the total production of a crop field in a given season.